syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Axisline.md

 ## Customization

-The polar chart axis provides support for customizing the style of the axis line by defining the [AxisLineStyle]()property, as shown in the code snippet below.
+The polar chart axis provides support for customizing the style of the axis line by defining the [AxisLineStyle]() property, as shown in the code sample below.

 N> The customization of axis lines using the AxisLineStyle property can only be applied to the secondary axis.